abinit/abinit/doc/guide/multibinit.md

 The model.DDB (or model.XML) file contains the system definition and the list of the total energy derivatives with respect to three kind of perturbations: phonons, electric field and strain.
-The _optional_ XML file contains the list of coefficients obtained by fitting a polynomila to the energy.
+The _optional_ XML file contains the list of coefficients obtained by fitting a polynomial to the energy.
 The last file is mandatory to obtain the "model_anharmonic.XML" file.

 ### 1.2 Running the code